Wind and Solar Power Surpass Coal in the US

 Why Renewable Energy is the Future

-1. Environmental Benefits: Wind and solar power produce zero emissions, helping combat climate change and reduce air pollution.
+- Environmental Benefits: Since wind and solar energy emit no emissions, they can help fight climate change and lessen air pollution.

 Wind and Solar Power Overtake Coal: What’s Next?